lolsZz/content-optimiser/PROJECT_STRUCTURE.md

 # Content Optimizer - Project Structure

-This document provides an overview of the Content Optimizer project structure to help developers understand the organization of the codebase and make contributions or modifications.
+This document provides an overview of the Content Optimizer's project structure, modules, and key components to help developers understand and contribute to the project.

 ## Directory Structure